smmd/smmd.github.io/_posts/2023-04-27-hidden-cost-of-social-media-for-developers.md

 - Content saturation: The vast amount of content on social networks can lead to saturation, where your content may get buried or lost in the sea of information, making it challenging to gain visibility and build an audience.
 - Reputation management: Social networks can play a significant role in shaping your online reputation.
 Harmful or misleading content about you or your work may spread quickly, and managing your reputation may become challenging, potentially affecting your credibility as a content creator.

 Well, okay... every environment and everything we try has its dangers.
-This post does not intend to discourage or ask you to delete your social networks.
+This post does not intend to discourage you or ask you to delete your social networks.
 It is simply a door to analysis.
-How much of this environment does it contribute to me as a professional?
+How much does this environment contribute to me as a professional?

 # Damages I can tell you about